Sumirmat97/Os-Lab-Work/lab4/Readme.txt

-This assignment required to create a system call that printed "Hello world" in kernell log file.
+This assignment required to create a system call that printed "Hello world" in kernel log file.

 The folder hello contains the C code and the makefile to facilitate compilation of this C file along with kernel.

-Changes were also made in syscall.h to add the declaration of the new system call and in syscall_64.tbl to tell the system where is the code of the system call "mySysCall" .
+Changes were also made in syscall.h to add the declaration of the new system call and in syscall_64.tbl to tell the system where is the code of the system call "mySysCall".

 The kernel was then compiled and installed.